mdgriffith/mechanical-elephant-hakyll/pages/about.markdown

 and the whole kit and caboodle of the browser frontend.
 I've done a fair share of Java and PERL as well.

 As a designer, I love whitespace.
 Probably a bit too much.
 I mean, look at this site, it's everywhere.
 It's disgusting.

-As a writer, I still put two spaces after a period, which my friend says I should stop.
-I wait for two pauses before responding to him when he does this.

 When I'm not coding, designing, or science-ing,
 I'm usually rock climbing, reading, or cooking.